-The RCauth-Pilot ICA delegates all the registration authority operations to its eligible identity providers connected through the Federated Identity Management System (FIMS).
-Thus, the identity providers are effectively the Registration Authorities (RAs) of the RCauth Pilot-ICA.
+The RCauth Pilot ICA delegates all the registration authority operations to the organisations that are responsible for its eligible identity providers connected through the Federated Identity Management System (FIMS).
+Thus the organisations operating such identity providers are effectively the Registration Authorities (RAs) of the RCauth Pilot ICA.
 In particular, it uses as a source of authenticators the ensemble of identity providers in eduGAIN, limiting it to entities in eduGAIN that meet the policy requirements of this CA.